Dominic Smith Player Props: Nationals vs. Cardinals

 Dominic Smith At The Plate

-- Smith is batting .260 with eight doubles, a triple, five home runs and 26 walks.
+- Smith has 10 doubles, a triple, five home runs and 28 walks while hitting .261.

-- Smith has reached base via a hit in 56 games this year (of 85 played), and had multiple hits in 23 of those games.

-- In 5.9% of his games this season, he has hit a long ball, and 1.4% of his trips to the dish.
+- He has homered in five games this year (5.7%), homering in 1.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.